ashawley/aws-lambda-github-merge/README.md

 [list the hooks]: https://developer.github.com/v3/repos/hooks/#list-hooks
 [edit the hook]: https://developer.github.com/v3/repos/hooks/#edit-a-hook

-## Merging pull requests on AWS Lambda with GitHub-SNS notifications
+## Merging pull requests on AWS Lambda with GitHub webhooks

 The following Scala code builds a Java JAR file that can run on AWS Lambda to automatically integrate pull requests for a project.